-This is also the definition used in the ERG Common Statement on Regulatory Principles of IP-IC/NGN Core, page 88).
+35 This is also the definition used in the ERG Common Statement on Regulatory Principles of IP-IC/NGN Core, page 88).
 It is further outlined there (page 23/24) that BaK for the last segment of termination of the broadband access provider requires no regulatory intervention as long as two conditions are fulfilled: 1) The transit market on IP-backbones is sufficiently competitive to exert competitive pressures on IP-backbone providers.
 With an oligopoly of Tier 1 providers allowing choice of transit provider this condition has so far been considered to be fulfilled.
-2) The broadband access market is sufficiently competitive so that access providers are under competitive pressures to be prevented from establishing abusive mark-ups on retail prices gateways.
-They rise if the number of Pols rise.
-On the other hand, transport costs rise if the number of Pols decrease, that is: as the level of interconnection moves to a higher level.
+2) The broadband access market is sufficiently competitive so that access providers are under competitive pressures to be prevented from establishing abusive mark-ups on retail prices levels.
+The latter is not necessarily the least intervening remedy and may therefore not be appropriate.

+Regarding the network level at which operators interconnect and the technical (or productive) efficiency of interconnecting, there is a trade-off in interconnecting at a lower network level or at a higher network level.
+The costs that play a role in this trade-off are (1) the cost of purely connecting to the different Pols - these are not traffic related and are called the "non-traffic related costs" here - and (2) the cost to transport local traffic to a higher level where networks are interconnected and then transporting it down to a lower network level again, that are called the "transport costs".
+Non-traffic related costs are for example the costs of collocation, network gateways.
+They rise if the number of Pols rise.36 On the other hand, transport costs rise if the number of Pols decrease, that is: as the level of interconnection moves to a higher level.
 After all, connecting at a higher level means that local traffic - that is traffic within a certain geographical region - must be transported up to a higher level where it is transferred to the other network and then transported down again.
 To summarize, the efficient interconnection level is a trade-off between choosing a level that is not too low, because then the non-traffic related costs get too high, and not too high, because then the transport costs get too high.

-It is generally believed that the efficient network level for interconnection will move up with the transition to NGN, because transport costs are believed to decrease and connecting at to many Pols increases the complexity of routing traffic between networks.
-So, the number of Pols at which interconnection is efficient is expected to decrease with the transition from legacy to NGN networks.
+It is generally believed that the efficient network level for interconnection will move up with the transition to NGN, because transport costs are believed to decrease and connecting at too many Pols increases the complexity of routing traffic between networks.
+So, the number of Pols at which interconnection is efficient is expected to decrease with the transition from legacy to NGN networks.37